Three stocks for those who love dividends and growth

-Growth stocks aren’t for everyone, but if you’re also paying dividends they can start to get interesting, according to Jame Brumley in The Motley Fool.
+Growth stocks aren’t for everyone, but if you’re also paying dividends they can start to be interesting, according to Jame Brumley in The Motley Fool.

 And some of those new names include First Horizon, Cardinal Health, and Broadcom.